Slow Cooker Turkey Chili

 Instructions

-• Add 1 1/2 cups diced onion to the skillet and sauté for 3-5 minutes, until softened.
-Stir in 2 cloves minced garlic and cook for an additional minute, until fragrant.
+• Stir in 2 cloves garlic and cook for an additional minute, until fragrant.

 • Transfer the cooked turkey, onion, and garlic mixture to the slow cooker.
-Add the remaining ingredients, including 1 cup diced green bell pepper, 16 oz tomato sauce, 16 oz diced tomatoes, 15 oz black beans (drained), 15 oz kidney beans (drained), 1 tablespoon chili powder, 1 tablespoon cumin, 1/2 teaspoon cayenne pepper, 1 teaspoon garlic powder, 1 teaspoon salt, 1 teaspoon ground pepper, and 1/2 teaspoon paprika.
-Stir everything together until fully combined.
+Add 1 cup diced green bell pepper, 16 oz tomato sauce, 16 oz diced tomatoes, 15 oz black beans, 15 oz kidney beans, 1 tablespoon chili powder, 1 tablespoon cumin, 1 teaspoon garlic powder, 1 teaspoon salt, 1 teaspoon ground black pepper, ½ teaspoon cayenne pepper, and ½ teaspoon paprika.
+Stir until everything is fully combined.

 Notes

-• Stovetop option: Don’t have a slow cooker?
-You can make this chili in a large pot on the stovetop.
-After browning the turkey and sautéing the veggies, add all ingredients to the pot.
-Simmer on low for 30-40 minutes, stirring occasionally.
+• Stovetop option: After browning the turkey and sautéing the onion and garlic, add all remaining ingredients to the same pot.
+Simmer on low for 30 to 40 minutes, stirring occasionally, until the flavors come together.

-• Freezer-friendly: This chili freezes beautifully!
-Store leftovers in an airtight container for up to 3 months.
-Thaw in the fridge overnight and reheat on the stovetop or microwave.
+• Freezing: Cool completely and portion into freezer-safe containers or zip-top bags.
+Freeze for up to 3 months.
+Thaw overnight in the refrigerator and reheat on the stovetop or in the microwave.

-• Topping ideas: Avocado, sour cream, and green onions are what I went with, but shredded cheese, pickled red onions, corn chips, tortilla chips, sliced jalapeño or a squeeze of lime also are great options!
+• Toppings: Diced avocado, sour cream, and chopped green onions are what I use, but shredded cheese, pickled jalapeños, fresh cilantro, crushed tortilla chips, and a squeeze of lime all work well too.

 Nutrition